Center for High Impact Philanthropy: 2021- Present

 In 2021 CHIP launched the Women's Index: Developing a Tool for Aligning Financial Investments with Gender Equity in partnership with the Women of the World Endowment (WoWE).

 In October of 2023, CHIP released Israel/Gaza Crisis: How Can I Help?, guidance on how donors can contribute to easing the crisis in the Middle East and a list of nonprofits sending supplies and other forms of aid.
 In January 2024, Kat Rosqueta, CHIP's director, was named to Unboxed Philanthropy's Philanthropy 100 list of individuals and organizations making a strong positive impact in the world of philanthropy.
 On April 8, 2024, Kat Rosqueta was featured in Worth.com's article Does Effective Altruism Still Work? discussing how young donors are utilizing the effective altruism framework and data combined with the initial moral drive of doing as much good as possible.

 CHIP's High Impact Philanthropy Academy, occurring annually in May, was listed in the Human Rights Funders Network events list during May 2024 for members to learn more about and consider attendance.

 Programs and Resources

 Alongside aforementioned publications and collaborations, the Center for High Impact Philanthropy offers the High Impact Giving Toolkit, coupled with a free webinar, and the High Impact Philanthropy Academy.
-The Toolkit is a free resource designed to be available to anyone who is looking to maximize the impact of their giving for any donation amount in any area of interest, as highlighted by Kelly Andrews when the Toolkit was featured in Penn Today in January of 2024.
+The Toolkit is a free resource designed to be available to anyone who is looking to maximize the impact of their giving for any donation amount in any area of interest, as highlighted by Kelly Andrews when the Toolkit was featured in Penn Today in January 2024.
 In May 2024, CHIP hosted its 8th annual High Impact Philanthropy Academy.